Carrots Are Orange

 The Talking Eggs

-The illustrations alone will draw you and children into the magical Cinderella-esque folk tale about kind, sweet Blanche and her sister, bad-tempered, mean Rose.
+The illustrations alone will draw you and your children into the magical Cinderella-esque folk tale about kind, sweet Blanche and her sister, bad-tempered, mean Rose.

 Books to teach child about courage Only One You